top of page

 • On overnight trips, we try to get to camp in the early afternoon.
 You'll choose your spot and set up your tent - we’re around to help if this is something you’ve never done before!

-• After setting up our tents, you will be free to enjoy time to swim, read, write or play games with others.
+• Evening activities differ trip to trip.
+After setting up our tents, we may have group programming, cooking and cleaning responsibilities, and/or free time to enjoy time to swim, read, write or play games with others.

-• There are many "jobs" that our trip leaders will need help with and will ask you to volunteer.
+• There are many "jobs" that our trip leaders will need help with and will ask for help with.
 Some of these jobs could be cooking, cleaning, managing water treatment etc.

 How are you addressing COVID-19?